 In Louisiana, the most common foreclosure process is called an "executory proceeding."
-This type of foreclosure is possible when, in the mortgage documents, the homeowner agrees to a judgment against him or her if he or she stops making mortgage payments (this is called a confession of judgment).
+This type of foreclosure is possible when, in the mortgage documents, the borrower agrees to a judgment against him or her—called a "confession of judgment"—upon a default.

-Upon a default, the foreclosing party files a foreclosure petition in court with the mortgage attached and the court orders the property seized and sold.
+So, upon a default, the foreclosing party files a foreclosure petition in court, with the mortgage attached, and the court orders the property seized and sold.
 The homeowner can fight the foreclosure only by appealing or bringing a lawsuit.
-La.
+(La.
 Code Civ.
 Proc.
-Ann. arts.
-2634, 2638.
+Ann. art.
+2634, 2638).

-Ordinary judicial foreclosures are also possible in Louisiana, but they are not common.
-La.
+Ordinary judicial foreclosures are also possible in Louisiana, but not common.
+(La.
 Code Civ.
 Proc.
 Ann. art.
-3722.
-Since the most common type of foreclosure process in the state is an executory proceeding, this article focuses on that process.
+3722).
+Because the most common type of foreclosure process in the state is an executory proceeding, this article focuses on that process.

 There are two notices in a Louisiana executory proceeding: a notice of seizure and a notice of sale.

 The notice of seizure must include information about the homeowner's options for avoiding foreclosure, including the availability of free housing counseling, as well as the time, date, and place of the sheriff's sale.
-The initial sheriff’s sale date cannot be scheduled any earlier than 60 days from the date the court signed the order allowing the foreclosure.
-La.
+The initial sheriff’s sale date can't be scheduled any earlier than 60 days from the date the court signed the order allowing the foreclosure.
+(La.
 Rev. Stat. § 13:3852, La.
 Code Civ.
 Proc.
 Ann. art.
-2293(B)(1).
+2293(B)(1)).

-“Reinstating” is when you catch up on the missed loan payments (plus fees and costs) in order to stop a foreclosure.
-(Learn more about reinstatement to avoid foreclosure.)
+“Reinstating” is when you catch up on the missed loan payments, plus fees and costs, in order to stop a foreclosure.

-Louisiana law does not give the borrower the right to reinstate the mortgage loan before the sale.
-However, the terms of the mortgage contract may permit reinstatement or the foreclosing party may agree to let the borrower cure the default and reinstate.
+Louisiana law doesn't give the borrower the right to reinstate the mortgage loan before the sale.
+But the terms of the mortgage contract may permit reinstatement or the foreclosing party might agree to let the borrower cure the default and reinstate.

-Some states allow the borrower to redeem (repurchase) the home within a certain period of time after the foreclosure.
-In Louisiana, the foreclosed homeowners do not get the right to redeem the home after the foreclosure.
-(For details see Nolo’s article If I lose my home to foreclosure in Louisiana, can I get it back?)
+Some states allow the borrower to redeem the home within a certain period of time after the foreclosure.
+In Louisiana, the foreclosed homeowners don't get the right to redeem following the foreclosure.

 When the total mortgage debt exceeds the foreclosure sale price, the difference is called a "deficiency."
-Some states allow the foreclosing party to seek a personal judgment (called a "deficiency judgment”) against the borrower for this amount, while other states prohibit deficiency judgments with what are called anti-deficiency laws.
+Some states allow the foreclosing party to seek a personal judgment, which is called a "deficiency judgment," against the borrower for this amount, while other states prohibit deficiency judgments with what are called anti-deficiency laws.

 To obtain a deficiency judgment, the foreclosing party must file a separate lawsuit for the deficiency after an executory proceeding or convert the executory proceeding into an ordinary proceeding.
-La.
+(La.
 Code Civ.
 Proc.
 Ann. art.
-2772.
-(For a summary of the deficiency law in Louisiana, see Louisiana Laws on Post-Foreclosure Deficiency.)
+2772).
+(Learn how lenders collect deficiency judgments.)

 Once the sheriff’s deed is recorded after the sale, the purchaser can get a writ of possession from court.
-If the former homeowners do not leave, the sheriff will remove them and their belongings from the home.
+If the former homeowners don't leave, the sheriff will remove them and their belongings from the home.